donbignose/flowtime.nvim/README.md

 ## 🚀 Usage

 - `:FlowtimeStart`: Starts the work timer. 🟢
-- `:FlowtimeBreak`: Stops the work timer and starts the break timer. 🔴
+- `:FlowtimeBreak`: Stops the work timer and starts the break timer. 🌙
-- `:FlowtimeStop`: Starts the break timer manually. 🌙
+- `:FlowtimeStop`: Stops the active timer. 🔴

 ### Integrate with Lualine